naveenjain123/weather-dashboard-backend/README.md

-# cnext-search
+# weather-dashboard-backend
-This repository is for the global searches on the careers360 website
+This repository is for the weather related data for all the countries

 # Tech/framework used